The Late Late Toy Show: 2020 edition

-The 2020 edition of the Toy Show aired 27 November 2020, marking the 12th hosted by Tubridy and the 45th edition overall.
+The 2020 edition was broadcast on 27 November 2020, marking the 12th hosted by Tubridy and the 45th edition overall.
 For the second time, the programme was simulcast with Irish sign language interpretation on the RTÉ News channel.
 Thousands of children from Ireland and across the world applied to appear on the show.
 Due to the COVID-19 pandemic, there was no studio audience.
 For the first time ever, RTÉ opened applications for people living abroad as many families couldn't be together for Christmas due to the pandemic.
-An official trailer premiered 13 November, which told the story of a young girl named Eva that was stuck at home and missing her friends.
+An official trailer premiered 13 November, which told the story of a young girl named Eva who was stuck at home and missing her friends.

 The show was themed around the children's book author Roald Dahl, featuring Tubridy dressed as Fantastic Mr Fox for the show's opening number.
 Highlights of the programme included singer-songwriter Dermot Kennedy surprising a teenager, Michael Moloney, while performing a cover of Kennedy's "Giants", which he dedicated to his late father, and a special performance of Take That's "Rule the World", sung by Eva Norton, which featured children from all over the world, including Australia, New York City, Bahrain, South Korea, Dubai, Boston, Madrid, Auckland and Tasmania.
 Notable guests included singer-songwriter Gary Barlow, musician and songwriter The Edge and comedian and writer David Walliams.
 The Toy Show was the most watched TV programme on record, with 1.7 million people watching over the weekend.
 The average live audience of 1.5 million on the night, 79% of the audience watching television at the time.
 The show was also watched in 138 countries outside of Ireland.
 The Toy Show was the most watched programme on Irish television in 2020.